aws/aws-parallelcluster/docs/configuration.rst

 ebs_kms_key_id
 """"""""""""""
-Use a custom KMS Key for encryption, this must be used in conjunction with ``encrypted = true`` and needs to have a custom ``ec2_iam_role``.
+Use a custom KMS Key for encryption.
+This must be used in conjunction with ``encrypted = true`` and needs to have a custom ``ec2_iam_role``.
 See `Encrypted EBS with a Custom KMS Key <_encrypted_ebs>`. ::

     ebs_kms_key_id = xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx